John-Weymark/John-Weymark.github.io/_pages/research.md

 <h2  style="text-align:center">Commentaries</h2>
 <hr>
-1. John A. Weymark, “Discussion of Kolm’s Paper” [“Rational Just Social Choice” by Serge-Christophe Kolm], in Kenneth J. Arrow, Amartya K. Sen, and Kotaro Suzumura, eds., <i>Social Choice Re-Examined: Volume 2</i>, International Economic Association Conference Volume No. 117, Macmillan: London and Basingstoke, St. Martin’s Press: New York, 1996, pp. 197–201.
+1. John A. Weymark, “Discussion of Kolm’s Paper” [“Rational Just Social Choice” by Serge-Christophe Kolm], in Kenneth J. Arrow, Amartya K. Sen, and Kotaro Suzumura, eds., <i>Social Choice Re-Examined: Volume 2</i>, International Economic Association Conference Volume No. 117, Macmillan: London and Basingstoke, St. Martin’s Press: New York, 1996, pp. 197–201. <a class="hover" href="https://link.springer.com/chapter/10.1007/978-1-349-25214-5_14" target="_blank"> Link to the published version. </a>
 <br>
 2. John A. Weymark, “Comment” [on “Income Inequality Measurement: The Normative Approach” by Charles Blackorby, Walter Bossert, and David Donaldson], in
-Jacques Silber, ed., <i>Handbook of Income Inequality Measurement</i>, Kluwer Academic Publishers: Boston, Dordrecht, and London, 1999, pp. 157–161.
+Jacques Silber, ed., <i>Handbook of Income Inequality Measurement</i>, Kluwer Academic Publishers: Boston, Dordrecht, and London, 1999, pp. 157–161. <a class="hover" href="https://link.springer.com/chapter/10.1007/978-94-011-4413-1_4" target="_blank"> Link to the published version. </a>
 <br>
-3. John A. Weymark, “Commentary on “From Unidimensional to Multidimensional Inequality: A Review” [by Francesco Andreoli and Claudio Zoli],” <i>Metron</i>, 2020, Vol. 78, No. 1, April, pp. 55–59.
+3. John A. Weymark, “Commentary on “From Unidimensional to Multidimensional Inequality: A Review” [by Francesco Andreoli and Claudio Zoli],” <i>Metron</i>, 2020, Vol. 78, No. 1, April, pp. 55–59. <a class="hover" href="https://link.springer.com/article/10.1007/s40300-020-00170-w" target="_blank"> Link to the published version. </a>

 <h2  style="text-align:center">Interview</h2>
 <hr>